My Pet Humans

 “One cat just leads to another.”- Earnest Hemingway

-From the top of the picnic table, I can hear the laughter.
-Startled, I look around, and I’m amazed to see that it’s not a dog at all.
+From the top of the picnic table, I can hear laughter.
+Startled, I look around and am amazed to see that it’s not a dog at all.
 It’s another cat!

 For a moment, I’m frozen in place.
 But when he turns and looks at me, I explode.
 Jumping off the table, I march over to him.